Replicable-MARL/MARLlib/docs/source/algorithm/ippo.rst

 .. admonition:: Quick Facts

-    Independent proximal policy optimization is a natural extension of standard single agent proximal policy optimization in multi-agent settings.
+    - Independent proximal policy optimization is a natural extension of standard single-agent proximal policy optimization in multi-agent settings.
-    The sampling/training pipeline is exactly the same when we standing at the view of single agent when comparing PPO and IPPO.
+    - The sampling/training pipeline is the same when we stand at the view of a single agent when comparing PPO and IPPO.
+    - Agent architecture of IPPO consists of two modules: policy network and critic network.
+    - IPPO applies to cooperative, competitive, and mixed task modes.

 Characteristic
 ^^^^^^^^^^^^^^^